 Okaukuejo waterhole in Etosha National Park

 I could have chosen any of the few hundred photos I took at this waterhole.
 There were 27 elephants drinking at the same time, three lions just before sunrise, hundreds of zebra’s running away in panic, some black rhino’s drinking at night… Somehow this picture of our boys watching the elephants captures what Okaukejo waterhole in Etosha is all about.
 It’s a great place to see the animals.
-No, it’s THE BEST place to see the animals in Etosha.
+No, Okaukuejo is the best place to see the animals in Etosha.
 You can just sit at the waterhole day and night and there is always something happening.
 We spent hours and hours sitting on a bench, we would read a book, have picnic, go and get some ice cream from a camp store, come back… It’s unbelievable how much wildlife you can experience at such close proximity with no effort whatsoever.

 Giraffes at sunset